Sedus: a story of tradition and innovation

 1871

-Albert Stoll I, together with Max Klock, set up the “Stoll & Klock” chair factory in Waldshut.
-Following Klock’s departure in 1879, the company changed its name to “Albert Stoll”.
-Two to three dozen employees worked in this factory, making chairs out of bent wood.
-The most important raw material, beech, grew very close by, and there were plenty of workers living in this barely industrialised region – as well as home-workers to make wickerwork chairs.
-Waldshut's connection to the railway network created the ideal conditions for the distribution of products, in a time before the existence of fast, efficient and affordable transport by road.
+Albert Stoll I, together with Max Klock, set up the “Stoll & Klock” chair factory in Waldshut (Baden-Württemberg).
+Following Klock’s departure in 1879, the company changes its name to “Albert Stoll”.
+Two to three dozen employees work in this factory, making chairs out of bent wood.
+The most important raw material, beech, grows very close by, and there are plenty of workers living in this barely industrialised region – as well as home-workers to make wickerwork chairs.
+Waldshut's connection to the railway network creates the ideal conditions for the distribution of products, in a time before the existence of fast, efficient and affordable transport by road.

 Contact